-Ryan Kyle Coogler (born May 23, 1986 in Oakland) is an American film director and screenwriter.
+Ryan Kyle Coogler (born May 23, 1986) is an American film director, screenwriter and producer.

 He is famous for his meteoric rise to Hollywoodian prominence with only three (much praised) films in five years, Fruitvale Station, the Rocky spinoff Creed and the Marvel Cinematic Universe film Black Panther, and for his casting of Michael B. Jordan in all of them.